The Color of the End: Mission in the Apocalypse

 The Color of the End: Mission in the Apocalypse (ウスズミの果て, Usuzumi no Hate) is a Japanese manga series written and illustrated by Haruo Iwamune.
 It began serialization in Enterbrain's seinen manga magazine Harta in March 2022.

+Synopsis

+Humanity has been wiped out due to an alien invasion, and inhaling the toxic fumes emitted from the aliens causes a mysterious disease that quickly leads to death.
+A young researcher named Saya, tasked with protecting the survivors and cleansing the land of the disease, combs the desert ruins of cities in search of the remnants of humanity.

 Publication

 Written and illustrated by Haruo Iwamune, The Color of the End: Mission in the Apocalypse began serialization in Enterbrain's seinen manga magazine Harta on March 15, 2022.
-Its chapters have been collected into four tankōbon volumes as of May 2025.
+Its chapters have been collected into five tankōbon volumes as of April 2026.
 In August 2024, Yen Press announced that they had licensed the series for English publication beginning in January 2025.